Do Bats Really Have Virus?

 Bats are mammals and some people may be more susceptible to the bat virus than others.
 There is no specific way that people get sick from the bat virus, but people can get sick from the bat virus by coming in contact with infected saliva or blood.
 The virus can be spread through direct contact with an infected person, through the air, or through contaminated objects.
 It is not known how people get infected with the bat virus, but they are likely bitten or scratched by an infected bat.

-People who are infected with the bat virus may have mild symptoms, such as fever, headache, body aches, and sore throat.
+When it comes to symptoms of bat-related viruses, people who are infected with the bat virus may have mild symptoms, such as fever, headache, body aches, and sore throat.
 More severe cases can include pneumonia, meningitis, encephalitis (a brain infection), and even death.
 There is no specific treatment for the bat virus, and there is no vaccine available to prevent it from causing illness.

 There is a lot of talk about the dangers bats pose to humans and the environment, but does that mean they do have a virus?
 There is some evidence to suggest that bats may harbor viruses, but it’s not clear if these viruses are harmful or not.
 It’s also worth noting that bats are an important part of the ecosystem and their removal could have serious consequences.